IQSS/IQSS-RCS-slurm-examples/README.md

 # IQSS-RCS-slurm-examples

-The following includes "Hello World" for  common statistics packages in use at IQSS.
+This repository includes "Hello World" scripts to run IQSS statistics packages on a slurm cluster.

 * Matlab
 * Mathematica